-The Pomona College Orchestra is an auditioned group.
+The Pomona College Orchestra is an auditioned group, and all prospective new members are required to audition.
 Although the conductor recognizes that most people in the orchestra will not be majoring in music, and some may not even be taking private lessons, it is nonetheless essential that everyone is able to meet the challenges of the orchestra’s repertoire.

 When are the auditions?

 Auditions for new members are held at the beginning of each academic year, during the first weekend after classes start.
 (The orchestra does not meet during the first week of the Fall semester.)
 For the 2023-24 academic year, the audition dates are September 2 and 3.
 The orchestra’s first rehearsal will be on Tuesday, September 5, at 6:30.

 Auditions may also be arranged during other times of the year.
 However, repertoire decisions and assignments are made in advance, so it will not always be possible to accommodate new members once rehearsals have begun.